-One of the biggest appeals of the ketogenic diet is that, while challenging, it has fast results, particularly when it comes to things like weight loss, long-lasting energy, and increased focus.
-However, it also comes with some not-so-pleasant side effects.
+One of the biggest appeals of the ketogenic diet is that it produces fast results, particularly when it comes to things like weight loss, boosting energy, and increasing focus.
+However, it can also come with some not-so-pleasant side effects.
 Ever heard of the keto rash?

 Before ditching the diet at the prospects of itchy red bumps, the keto rash, while annoying, is not at all dangerous and is both treatable and preventable.

-In this article, we’re going to take a closer look at the keto rash, its symptoms, causes, treatments, and how you can help avoid it altogether.
+In this article, we’re going to take a closer look at the keto rash, its symptoms, causes, treatments, and how you can avoid it altogether.

 The scientific term for keto rash is known as prurigo pigmentosa, and is considered to be a rare inflammatory skin disease.
 Studies have shown that there is a strong correlation between long periods of fasting, ketosis, and developing the keto rash, hence it’s moniker.

 Some characteristics of the keto rash include itchiness and discomfort, and it typically appears on the back, torso, chest, and neck.
 It manifests as red, brown, or light pink bumps, with the color depending on the severity of the rash.

 The lack of research on prurigo pigmentosa makes it difficult to pinpoint the exact cause, but it’s widely believed that the keto rash tends to occur in areas where sweat has accumulated and usually happens in the beginning stages of ketosis.
 This can cause irritation in some people when the skin comes in contact with other surfaces.